-- 162. The DSL or their deputy will provide all new staff with training to enable them to both fulfil their role and also to understand the child protection policy, the safeguarding policy, the staff behaviour policy/code of conduct, part one and annex A of Keeping Children Safe in Education, September 2019. - 163.
+The DSL or their deputy will provide all new staff and volunteers with training to enable them to both fulfil their role and also to understand the child protection policy, the safeguarding policy, the staff behaviour policy/code of conduct and KCSiE.

 This induction may be covered within the annual training if this falls at the same time; otherwise it will be carried out separately during the initial starting period.